Poetry is a subset of literature, the art form of language, but it also legitimately belongs to another art: music.

 Poetry is rhyme and rhythm.
 It is cadence and count, meter and metric.
 Poetry is prosody.
 It is scansion.
 It is versification.
 And those are the elements of poetry that make it a part of the musical.

-But poetry is primarily a branch of literature, and the two main elements of poetry are style and theme.
-(There is such a thing as narrative poetry, which is poetry that tells a story, but those two elements — storytelling and verse — combine rather poorly.)
+The two main elements of poetry are style and theme.
+(There is such a thing as narrative poetry, which is poetry that tells a story, but those two elements — storytelling and verse — don’t always combine well.)

-It’s important to point out that the word “poetry” is not synonymous with the word “poem.”
+It’s important to point out that the word “poetry” is not synonymous with the word “poem,” the difference being that poetry is general, whereas poems are specific:

 All poems are in theory poetic, but not all poetry is a poem.